chili-epfl/chilitags/README.md

 ### Content

-This release of Chilitags consists of four components:
+This release of Chilitags consists of five components:

  * `bindings`, the source code to expose the Chilitags API in various languages,